Article A - Annual General Meeting Guide

 If necessary, the Nomination Committee may accept to advance an Executive Council Member to a different position prior to the time commitment noted above, in order to fill a vacant position on the Executive Council.

-The committee's primary purpose is to make recommendations to the Executive Council concerning education seminars, Annual General Meetings and related activities.
+The committee's primary purpose is to make recommendations to the Executive Council concerning education seminars, AGMs and related activities.
 The Program Committee shall organize at least one educational seminar per year.
 The committee shall be made up of no less than 4 CIU members.
 The Executive Council can choose newly appointed members by majority vote.
 The term of office on the Program Committee is 2 years but can be extended.

-Adhoc or Additional Committees
+Adhoc or additional Committees